-Jim Harbaugh Net Worth and Salary: Jim Harbaugh is an American football coach who has a net worth of $25 million and an annual salary of approximately $5 million.
+Jim Harbaugh is an American football coach who has a net worth of $35 million and an annual base salary of $5 million.
 Although Harbaugh had a successful playing career as a quarterback at the University of Michigan and in the NFL, he is perhaps best known today as a coach.
 He first gained prominence as the head coach of college teams like the San Diego Toreros and the Stanford Cardinal before accepting the role of head coach for the San Francisco 49ers.

 After leaving the 49ers in 2014, Jim returned to his alma mater in Michigan on a lucrative coaching contract.
 Harbaugh began his football journey with the Chicago Bears, playing as their quarterback from 1987 to 1993.
 He then played for the Indianapolis Colts for three years before ending his playing career with the Baltimore Ravens and the San Diego Chargers.
 He gained notable success with the Colts, with which he reached the AFC Championship Game in 1995.

 James Joseph Harbaugh was born on December 23rd of 1963 in Toledo, Ohio.
 Raised alongside his brother John (who would also experience a successful career in football), Jim moved frequently with his family while his father accepting assistant coaching positions at various colleges across the nation.
 He lived in Kentucky, Iowa, Michigan, Stanford, and other locations during this period.
 Jim transferred between many different high schools as a result of his constantly moving family, and he eventually graduated from high school in California in 1982.